PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/cloud_account_v2.md

 ```

 ## **Example Usage 2**: Bulk AWS cloud accounts onboarding

-### `Prerequisite Step`: Steps 1, 2, 3 mentioned in 'Example Usage 1' should be completed for each of the account and have IAM roles created.
+### `Prerequisite Step`: Steps 1, 2, 3 mentioned in 'Example Usage 1' should be completed for each of the account and have IAM roles created

 /*
 You can also create cloud accounts from a CSV file using native Terraform